The Egg Skelter: efficient storage solution or fun gimmick?

 • It's not cheap.
 I think it's worth it, particularly as a gift.
 It's far more well made than other, less expensive versions.

 • If you want to keep your eggs in a fridge this is not the right storage solution for you because it's too big.
 (But why would you?
-See this article for information about storing eggs).
+See this article for information about the best way to store eggs).

 • The biggest issue for me?
 It's not big enough!
 My girls lay very regularly and, even though we give a lot away to friends and neighbours, we don't have enough room on the Skelter.